TheWidlarzGroup/react-native-video/README.md

 bufferForPlaybackMs | number | The default duration of media that must be buffered for playback to start or resume following a user action such as a seek, in milliseconds. bufferForPlaybackAfterRebufferMs | number | The default duration of media that must be buffered for playback to resume after a rebuffer, in milliseconds.
-A rebuffer is defined to be caused by buffer depletion rather than a user action. maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1
+A rebuffer is defined to be caused by buffer depletion rather than a user action. maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1 minBackBufferMemoryReservePercent | number | The percentage of available app memory at which during startup the back buffer will be disabled, between 0 and 1 minBufferMemoryReservePercent | number | The percentage of available app memory to keep in reserve that prevents buffer from using it, between 0 and 1

 This prop should only be set when you are setting the source, changing it after the media is loaded will cause it to be reloaded.